 • Even while watching on a boat, you will need to keep a reasonable distance from puffins as some boats have loud engines that can startle the birds.

-• Once again, feeding the puffins is not advised.
-They do not need food handed to them, they are expert hunters who can easily fend for themselves.
+• Once again, feeding the puffins is not allowed.
+They do not need food handed to them, as they are expert hunters who can easily fend for themselves.

 Puffins can be found in most regions of Iceland.
-Where you choose to go see them is up to you, and what other activities you planned to combine with your puffin-viewing adventure.
+Where you choose to go see them is up to you, and should be based around what other activities you are planning for your Iceland itinerary.

 If you’re planning on getting a rental car to view the puffins always book online and in advance, especially in the high season, to ensure you get the right car for your group.